About the organisation:

 Probationary period: 3 months

-Reporting to: Director of Programmes and Operations
+Reporting to: Head of Project Development (WASH and Construction)

 Duties and Responsibilities: